bartvanerp/SPSsite/content/info/master_main.md

 In case you wish not to follow the important courses, because you prefer to follow others, please contact the contact person of the lab you wish to graduate in to see whether this is a problem.

-Nonetheless, everyone graduating withing the SPS group **has to** follow the specialization courses
+In any case, everyone graduating withing the SPS group **have to** follow the specialization courses

 - Adaptive array signal processing (5SSC0)
 - Bayesian machine learning and information processing (5SSD0)

 Each lab might impose different requirements on graduating in their lab.
-Please have a look at the different lab pages to figure out what these extra requirements are.
-If you want to make sure that your chosen elective courses are adequate for graduating within a lab, please contact their contact person.
+Please have a look at the different lab pages to find out what these extra requirements are.
+If you want to make sure that your chosen elective courses are adequate for graduating within a lab, please contact Its contact person.

+### Master marketplace
+The information of the available Graduation Projects and Internships for the department of Electrical Engineering is arranged centrally at the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
+There you can also find the latest information regarding the registration, deadlines and active internships.

 ### Internships
-In the Masters program you need to do an internship for 15 or 20 ECTS.
-Please have a look <a href="https://master.ele.tue.nl/" target="_blank">here</a> to see which internships are being offered by the SPS group.
-The internship does not have to be with the lab that you will be graduating in, but could serve as an important introduction to your graduation project.
+In the master's program, you need to do an internship for 15 or 20 ECTS.
+Please have a look at the Master marketplace to see which internships are being offered by the SPS group.
+The internship does not have to be with the lab that you will be graduating from but could serve as an important introduction to your graduation project.
 In case you would like to ask about any other options for internships (such as going abroad), please contact the contact person of the corresponding lab.

 ### Graduation project
-The graduation projects are all centrally enlisted on the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
-On this page you can enroll easily for these projects with your TU/e account.
+The graduation projects are all centrally enlisted on the Master marketplace.
+On this page, you can enroll easily for these projects with your TU/e account.
 In case you have a great idea for a graduation project, please contact the contact person of the lab to see what possibilities there are.

 Graduation projects can also be carried out in collaboration with a company.
-If you are eager to work with industry, contact your preferred lab to see what options they have available.
-Some of the options are also enlisted on the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
-If you have found a graduation project with a company on your own, make sure to discuss this with the lab you wish to graduate in, in order to arrange suitable and qualified supervision from the lab.
+If you are eager to work with the industry, contact your preferred lab to see what options they have available.
+Some of the options are also enlisted in the Master marketplace.
+When you have found a graduation project with a company on your own, make sure to discuss this with the lab you wish to graduate in, in order to arrange suitable and qualified supervision from the lab.

 > Good luck during your studies!